CERT-Polska/ursadb/docs/start.md

 ### Installation

-The easiest way to start a ursadb instance is to run (substitute your files and index paths):
+The easiest way to start a ursadb instance is to run (substitute with your files and index paths):

 ```
 mkdir -p /tmp/ursadb/index /tmp/ursadb/files